Pet dog infected with COVID-19, Hong Kong authorities confirm

 The city's Agriculture, Fisheries and Conservation Department (AFCD) said repeated tests suggest the dog -- a pomeranian -- has "a low-level of infection".
 The AFCD said experts from universities and the World Organisation for Animal Health have unanimously agreed that "it is likely to be a case of human-to-animal transmission".

-The pomeranian has not shown any novel coronavirus symptoms the AFCD said.
-Since last Friday, all pets of people in Hong Kong infected with the coronavirus are to be quarantined for 14 days.
+The pomeranian has not shown any novel coronavirus symptoms, it said.
+New measures put in place by Hong Kong's government last Friday mean all pets infected with the coronavirus must be quarantined for 14 days.
 Two dogs are already in isolation.

-The financial hub has confirmed 102 cases of the new coronavirus in humans, with two deaths earlier this month.
+"Apart from maintaining good hygiene practices, pet owners need not be overly concerned and under no circumstances should they abandon their pets," an AFCD spokesman said.
+The financial hub has confirmed 104 cases of the new coronavirus in humans, with two deaths earlier this month.
+(AFP) SCY.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)